potato-tf/PopExtensionsPlus/README.md

 ## Advanced entity spawning system, rafmod PointTemplate converter

 Inside the python folder you will find a script to convert rafmod's PointTemplates spawner to a vscript equivalent.
-Download the latest version of python if you don't have it, run the script, select your popfile, and a script file containing all the templates will be output to a new VScript alternative.  note that you will need to manually spawn these entities again using the `SpawnTemplate.SpawnTemplate()` function
+Download the latest version of python if you don't have it, run the script, select your popfile, and a script file containing all the templates will be output to a new VScript alternative.  note that you will need to manually spawn these entities again using the `SpawnTemplates.SpawnTemplate()` function

 ## Bot Tags